CotordoGames/DJ-ASSEMBLY/README.md

 jumps to a specific line if the adress' value is 0

+## LoadRef

+loads a dereferenced value

+## labels

+guess, dumbass.

 # THIS IS NOT TURING COMPLETE!!!
-DEREFERENCING IS A WIP
+EVEN THOUGH DEREFERENCING IS DONE, ITS STILL PROBABLY IMPOSSIBLE TO PROPERLY PROGRAM FOR